 Salary and 8% Holiday Allowance

-By Dutch law, every employee is obliged to receive 8% holiday pay over the previous 12 months regular gross salary earned.
-The definition of the gross salary for holiday allowance calculation is the gross salary including overtime payment but excluding benefits (bonus, allowances etc.).
+By Dutch law, every employee is obliged to receive a 8% holiday pay over the previous 12 months regular gross salary earned.
+The definition of the gross salary for holiday allowance calculation is the gross salary including overtime pay, but excluding benefits (bonus, allowances etc.).
 Pay out to the employee has to be by minimal 1 instalment per year.
 In general the holiday allowance is paid in May, sometimes in June.

-Therefore if a gross monthly or annual salary is agreed with an employee that is subject to Dutch legislation, then on top of this gross salary comes 8% holiday allowance.
+Therefore, if a gross monthly or annual salary is agreed with an employee that is subject to Dutch legislation, then on top of this gross salary comes 8% holiday allowance.
 Please make sure in the employment contract you will make sure if the salary is including or excluding the 8% holiday allowance.
 Without this stated, the employee is still entitled to the holiday pay, despite possible agreements.